 So why not give it a go for yourself and see if you reap the same benefits?
 Here are some ideas to help get you started.

-There has been a number of studies showing how music can be an effective way to manage and distract people from pain.
+There have been several studies showing how music can be an effective way to manage and distract people from pain.
 This is because of endorphins being released, allowing you to shift your focus to something other than pain.

 Put together a chronic pain playlist with all of your favourite songs for those days when you really need a distraction.

-Learning a new skill is a great way to distract yourself whilst learning something new at the same time.
+Learning a new skill is a great way to distract yourself while learning something new at the same time.

 Whether it’s starting a blog or learning how to play an instrument, find something that excites you and get stuck in.
 Time will fly by without you even having a second thought about being in pain.

-A good watch, whether it be a series or film, can be an amazing way to escape.
-Immersing yourself into someone else’s world is a good distraction from reality.
+A good watch, whether it be a series or a film, can be an amazing way to escape.
+Immersing yourself in someone else’s world is a good distraction from reality.

 It may just be a walk to the shops or a walk up and down my garden, but I’ve found it really helps.